woman using keypad access control technology

 To understand what the future of access control holds, you have to assess emerging trends in the field and anticipate the technology that will continue to shape these systems.
 The latest access control technology is sleek, powerful, and — as you’ll soon notice — primarily powered by mobile devices.

-Here are the top 10 most popular access control technology trends in 2023:
+Here are the top 10 most popular access control technology trends today:

 1. Integrations